 Personally, though, I believe that as with everything in software development, we have tools at our disposal that we can choose to use or not.
 When we do utilize the said tools and end up misusing them, however, we may very well cause mishaps.

-To better explain this, let's dive into the sea of coding truths, shall we?
+Now in case you'd rather read about my stand on this, let's first dive into the sea of coding truths, shall we?

 Code is design